gabeklavans/you-got-listings-aggregator/README.md

 sudo dnf in python3-devel libxml2-devel libxslt-devel
 ```

+- Install python dependencies

+> [!TIP]
-- Install python dependencies (recommended to use a virtual environment)
+> It's recommended to use a virtual environment

 ```sh
 python -m venv .venv
 source ./.venv/bin/activate # run `deactivate` to turn off the venv, or just `exit` the terminal